James-Weatherill/vim-config/README.md

 Now, both `~/.vim/` and `~/.vimrc` should be valid pathnames on your computer.

-Now that that is all setup, move the files above into the `~/.vim/` directory, and run the command below:
+Now that that is all setup, download and move the files in this repository into the `~/.vim/` directory, and run the command below:
 ```
 curl -fLo ~/.vim/autoload/plug.vim --create-dirs \
     https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim